 Scamorza: a cheese related to mozzarella, but dried during a smoking process, often served oven-baked.

-Note: though burrata , bufala and scamorza can be sourced from Lazio and are usually really good and fresh, the absolute best stuff is usually brought in from the Campania region – but I’ve included them anyway.
+*A note on these fresh cheeses: though burrata , bufala and scamorza can be sourced from Lazio and are usually really good and fresh, the absolute best stuff is usually brought in from the Campania region – but I’ve included them anyway.

 Primi – First Courses (pasta dishes)